Updated on February 1, 12:30 p.m. (GMT+8): Improved relevancy.

-Gambit Esports’ Ayaz “nAts” Akhmetshin is a top-ranked Valorant star who knows which rifle would work best for you, Phantom or Vandal.
+Ayaz “nAts” Akhmetshin is a top-ranked Valorant star who gave his two cents worth on which rifle could work best for you, the Phantom or Vandal.

-The 19-year-old pro player reached new heights when Gambit Esports won VCT Stage 3 Masters Berlin, sweeping Team Envy in the grand final.
-The all-Russian squad also came in second place during Valorant Champions, the biggest and most anticipated Valorant tournament of the year, where they lost to Acend in an epic best-of-five thriller.
+The Valorant pro player reached new heights when he helped Gambit Esports win VCT Stage 3 Masters Berlin, sweeping Team Envy in the grand final.
+The all-Russian squad also came in second place during Valorant Champions in 2021 after they lost to Acend in an epic best-of-five thriller.

 It all boils down to one simple thing for nAts: “Which gun will be more comfortable for you?”